What Is a Beneficiary

 You should also confirm with your financial institution if additional steps are needed.

-Naming beneficiaries allows your assets to transfer directly and avoid probate.
+• Assist with Probate – Naming beneficiaries allows certain assets to transfer directly and avoid probate.

-You direct who receives your assets and prevent unwanted distributions.
+• Greater Control – You control who receives your assets and prevent unintended distributions.

 If You’re Not Named in a Will